 Welcome to S681: The Book 1450 to the Present

 From book smuggling and censorship to scandalous content and astonishing illustrations, the history of the book is filled with adventure and intrigue.
 When you look at a book, you may see a cover and bound pages.
 However a book is ultimately the story of people.
 From the author, illustrator, typesetter, and printer to the publisher, bookseller, and reader, a book is much more than a physical object.
 It's an artifact that reflects a connection to people, places, periods, and society.
+We’ll look at the past, but also at the present and future including the role of eBooks in a changing book market.

 This course is a wonderful companion to S580: Library History.
 Try to fit both into your schedule.